hkotek/hkotek.com/index.md

     office location: Cambridge, MA
     email: hkotek at alum.mit.edu

 I am a Linguist working at Apple.
 I am a member of the Natural Language data science team for Siri Understanding.
 I have expertise in managing all aspects of data collection and analysis efforts for various NLP tasks at scale, including onboarding and training annotators; designing annotation tasks and tools; data sampling; analyzing data for accuracy, consistency, and efficiency; error analysis; implementing improvements to ontology, task design, and annotator training; and reporting to stakeholders.
 Most recently, my focus has been on data generation, robustness, and safety of Large Language Models.
-In Fall 2023, I am teaching a [seminar on LLMs at MIT](https://linguistics.mit.edu/24-s90-special-topics_exploring_language_technologies/).
+In Fall 2023, I taught a [seminar on LLMs at MIT](https://linguistics.mit.edu/24-s90-special-topics_exploring_language_technologies/).

 I continue to engage in research as a Research Affiliate at [MIT linguistics](https://linguistics.mit.edu/user/hkotek/), with a focus on LLM safety and efficient data collection.
 My academic research focused on different aspects of the syntax-semantics interface, using both traditional and experimental methods.
 I mainly worked on A-bar phenomena, including wh-questions, focus constructions, relative clauses and free relatives, ellipsis, wh-indefinites, (focus) intervention effects, and comparatives and superlatives.
 I additionally have an ongoing interest in studying and contributing to equity in the field.